Arkadiusz Milik: Marseille

-Loan to Juventus
+Juventus

 On 26 August 2022, Juventus announced the signing of Milik on loan from Marseille for the 2022–23 season.
+He became the third Polish footballer to play for the club, after Zbigniew Boniek and Wojciech Szczęsny.
+On 31 August, he scored his first goal for Juventus in a 2–0 victory over Spezia.

+On 21 June 2023, Juventus signed Milik from Marseille on permanent basis.
+On 11 January 2024, he scored a hat-trick in a 4–0 victory over Frosinone helping Juventus advance to its fifth consecutive Coppa Italia semifinal.
+On 23 April 2024, he scored the winning goal in a 2–1 loss (2–3 agg.) over Lazio securing his side the spot in the Coppa Italia final.

 International career

 On 13 April 2011, Milik scored a goal for Poland under-17 side in a 4–1 victory over England Schools U18.
 On 15 July 2011, he was called up to the under-19 team.

-On 12 October 2012, Milik made his debut for the Polish senior team against South Africa.
+On 12 October 2012, Milik debuted for the Polish senior team against South Africa.
 On 14 December, he scored his first goal for the national side in the 4–1 friendly victory over Macedonia.

 Milik scored nine times for Poland under-21s during qualification for the 2015 UEFA European Under-21 Championship, including back-to-back hat-tricks against Malta and Greece in November 2013.

 UEFA Euro 2016

 On 11 October 2014, Milik scored the opening goal in a 2–0 win over world champions Germany in a 2016 UEFA Euro qualifying match.
 This was Poland's first win over Germany, who had not lost in 19 competitive games and 33 previous qualifiers.
 Milik formed a successful strike partnership with Robert Lewandowski during qualification for the European Championships, with additional goals coming in a 2–2 draw with Scotland, a 4–0 win away to Georgia and another 4–0 defeat of the same opposition at the National Stadium in Warsaw.

 In Euro 2016, Milik scored for Poland in their opening game, beating Northern Ireland 1–0.
-He also netted his attempt in his nation's penalty shootout exit to eventual champions Portugal in the quarter-finals.
+He also netted his attempt in his nation's penalty shootout exit to eventual champions Portugal in the quarterfinals.

 2018 FIFA World Cup

 Milik appeared in the 2018 FIFA World Cup in Russia.
 His nation was defeated 2–1 in their opening match against Senegal, and then lost 3–0 in their second group match against Colombia.
-Poland managed a 1–0 win over Japan in their final group match, but were eliminated in the first round.
+Poland managed a 1–0 win over Japan in their final group match but were eliminated in the first round.

+2022 FIFA World Cup

+After missing UEFA Euro 2020 due to an injury, Milik was selected for Poland's next international tournament appearance, the 2022 FIFA World Cup in Qatar.
+He appeared in three out of four games, as Poland were knocked out in the round of 16 by France.